Menooker/Kestrel/Readme.md

  * `--lang` - optional output language in the file name, default=jp.
 The output language it **not** auto-detected.
 This option only affects the output file name.
  * `--skip-extract` - optionally resume the previous run by skipping both "extract" step (see below).
  * `--skip-transcribe` - optionally resume the previous run by skipping both "extract" and "transcribe" step (see below).
+ * `--hint` - optional. additional hint/prompts to the model.

 After successfully running the script, the subtitle file of the input media file will be generated at the same directory of the file.
 For example, if the input file is at `/home/1.mp4`, the output subtitle file will be at `/home/1.{lang}.srt`, where `{lang}` is the user-specified language given via `--lang` option.